Our Services

 Most mild to moderate wrist strains respond well to self-care, including red light therapy.
 However, speak to a doctor if you notice:

-If you're experiencing persistent numbness, tingling, or weakness in your wrist or fingers, take a moment to complete this Carpal Tunnel Syndrome symptom checker to better understand your symptoms and get personalized guidance.
+If you're experiencing persistent numbness, tingling, or weakness in your wrist or fingers, don't ignore these warning signs.
+Use this AI-powered symptom checker to quickly understand what might be causing your symptoms and receive guidance on next steps—it only takes 3 minutes.

 Always consult a qualified healthcare provider before starting new therapies or if your symptoms worsen.
 In case of any life-threatening signs—such as severe pain unresponsive to treatment, sudden loss of movement, or signs of infection—seek immediate medical attention.